MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-virtual-entity-faq.md

 ### Where do I find the catalog table?

-The table catalog is listed on the **Virtual entities** tab of the **Dataverse integration** page in the Human Resources application.
+The table catalog is listed on the **Virtual tables** tab of the **Dataverse integration** page in the Human Resources application.
 All available tables are listed after setup and configuration is completed.
 For more information, see [Configure Dataverse virtual tables](hr-admin-integration-common-data-service-virtual-entities.md).

 ### Is there a way to specify a company when I perform data operations on a virtual table?